 October 2019 Market Report

 The European Central Bank continues to err on the cautious side regarding economic projections, Mario Draghi giving strong hints of further help at the end July ECB meeting.
 At the time of writing Germany appears to be on the brink of a recession and calls for fiscal loosening are increasing.
 Very recently, some indicators e.g. unemployment dropping to a multiyear low, have suggested a degree of stabilisation Political events have featured ECB appointments along with further signs of discontent in Germany and France, renewed Spanish election speculation and further Italian coalition division.
-US market watchers continued to grapple with ongoing tariff discussions (China, Mexico -and prospectively Europe), Federal Budget concerns, Iranian sanctions, Venezuela, North Korean meeting stalemate and Trump’s personal issues (Mueller, etc).
-US economic data has indicated a solid trend although relatively buoyant first quarter GDP growth figures did include a large element of inventory building and more recent official figures have been mixed.
+US market watchers continued to grapple with ongoing tariff discussions (China, Mexico -and prospectively Europe,Japan), Federal Budget concerns, Iranian sanctions, Venezuela, North Korean meeting stalemate and Trump’s personal issues (Mueller, etc).
+US economic data has indicated a solid consumer trend although relatively buoyant first quarter GDP growth figures did include a large element of inventory building and more recent official figures have been mixed.
 Corporate results/forward looking statements have taken on a more cautious tone, especially related to tariff developments (actual or rumoured).
 Official interest rates were reduced 25bp on July 31st to a range of 2.0%-2.25% much as expected and a further 25 bp in September.
 The accompanying statement left the door open for further adjustment.
 In the Far East, China flexed its muscles in response to Trump’s trade and other demands and anecdotal evidence points to a weakening economy.
 Recent data releases pointed to 6.2% quarterly GDP growth, in line with lower expectations and featuring a relatively strong consumer contribution.
 Japanese economic growth was downgraded slightly to 0.8%, mainly on a weaker trade performance.
 The recent Upper House election result confirmed the LDP current strong position while at the Bank of Japan meeting, the current easier fiscal stance was reconfirmed.
 The VAT change, yet not confirmed, and further QE measures in line with major trading partners are being hotly debated.
 Relations between Japan and South Korea deteriorated.